rok/rok.github.io/_posts/2016-02-04-crontabed-pydrive-uploader.md

 {% highlight bash %}
 python uploader.py
 {% endhighlight %}
 and follow the initial authentication instructions.
 Trough the prompt you will be given an URL, similar to [this one](https://accounts.google.com/o/oauth2/auth?scope=https%3A%2F%2Fwww.googleapis.com%2Fauth%2Fdrive&redirect_uri=urn%3Aietf%3Awg%3Aoauth%3A2.0%3Aoob&response_type=code&client_id={ID_STRING}.apps.googleusercontent.com&access_type=offline).
 Replace the {ID_STRING} with the one you were given and open the link in a browser.
-You will be asked to confirm an authorisation request and recieve an authorisation code.
+You will be asked to confirm an authorisation request and receive an authorisation code.
 Enter the code into the prompt, your uploader is now authenticated.
 Delete *client_secrets.json*.

 You can now upload files to the selected Google Drive folder by running:
 {% highlight bash %}